flipperdevices/flipperzero-firmware/subghz/protocols/x10/README.md

     &subghz_protocol_x10,
   ```
 - NOTE: Your updated files should look similar to the [protocol_items.c](./protocol_items.c) and [protocol_items.h](./protocol_items.h) in this project.
-- Build the firmware
+- Build & deploy the firmware.
+See this [tutorial](/firmware/updating/README.md) for updating firmware.
-- Deploy the firmware

 ## Running the updated firmware